lauraclay/coder-html-css-lessons/Lesson-6/lesson-plan-6.md

 ###Some students are able to:

-- Explain the good and bad points about their webpage design, with attention to trustworthiness, design and usability
+- Explain the good and bad points about their webpage design, with attention to trustworthiness, design, and usability

-## Lesson Summary
+## Lesson summary

 - Class discussion on reviewing website design
 - Setup of Raspberry Pi Google Coder webservers
 - Peer assessment against criteria